marzukia/blog/content/posts/charted-zero-deps/index.md

 * **`charted-mcp`**, for the agentic stuff above.
 * **Still zero required dependencies.** PNG export and a few niceties are opt-in extras, but the core is pure stdlib.

 charted started as a way to keep my hands busy during a stressful move, built on an opinion I refused to let go of.
-A couple of years later it's quietly become one of the more useful things I've made, and the constraint I picked for fun turned out to be the actual feature.
-If you've ever fought numpy wheels on Alpine at 2am, or, lately, watched an agent try to render a chart and quietly give up, give it a go.
+The constraint I picked for fun turned out to be the actual feature.
+If you've ever fought numpy wheels on Alpine at 2am, or watched an agent try to render a chart and quietly give up, give it a go.

 ```sh
 uv add charted
 ```

-You can see all of it, and play with the gallery, at [charted.mrzk.io](https://charted.mrzk.io).
+The gallery and docs are at [charted.mrzk.io](https://charted.mrzk.io).

-Go build something.
-Make it look good.